Taking medicines to treat tuberculosis

 - Your infection may become harder to treat.
 The drugs you are taking may no longer work.
 This is called drug-resistant TB.

-- You may need to take other medicines with more side effects and less ability to remove the infection.
+- You may need to take other medicines that cause more side effects and are less able to remove the infection.

 - You may spread the infection to others.